Science and medicine have developed in recent years in the area of pregnancy, maternal and fetal health.

 Second trimester screening – second trimester of pregnancy (triple test, “fetal protein”)

-In this test, the result weighs the levels of 3 proteins in the ’s blood: the fetal protein level (AFP), the level of the thyroid hormone (HCG), and the estroliol level (UE3).
+In this test, the result weighs the levels of 3 proteins in the mother’s blood: the fetal protein level (AFP), the level of the thyroid hormone (HCG), and the estroliol level (UE3).

 The blood test is performed between 16-20 weeks of pregnancy.